Rwandan cuisine focuses on staple foods: plantains, sweet potatoes, beans, cassava, and sorghum.

 Kigali's culinary landscape includes Italian pizzerias, Indian curries, Chinese stir-fries, and Ethiopian stews.

-These options concentrate in locations such as Kimihurura and Kiyovu.
+These options concentrate in spots such as Kimihurura and Kiyovu.

 Caters to the diverse expatriate and tourist population.

-Many traditional Rwandan dishes are vegetarian and can be vegan-adapted.
+Many traditional Rwandan dishes are vegetarian and could be vegan-adapted.

 Halal food in Nyamirambo.
 Kosher is generally not readily available.